 Better connections near the Basin Reserve

 Biking connections near the southern end of Kent Terrace and Cambridge Terrace, north of the Basin Reserve, have been improved with new cycle crossings and shared paths.
 However, there is still some finishing work to do, including the installation of new bike crossing lights, and path markings.
-This is scheduled to happen early in 2018.
+This is scheduled to happen in 2018.

 Kent Terrace and Cambridge Terrace are the main north-south routes in Wellington’s transport network, used by an average of about 31,000 vehicles per day.
 Around 300 people on bikes also use these routes in the morning and evening peaks.

 - There are dedicated bike crossings beside the signalised pedestrian crossings at the southern end of Kent Terrace and Cambridge Terrace.

 - The short section of footpath between the Kent Terrace crossing and the Basin Reserve has been widened from 2.5m to 4m and turned into a shared path (the proposed separate 2m-wide footpath between the Basin Reserve and Cambridge Terrace has not gone ahead at this stage).